 Defeat by hammer.
 It only took one solid blow.

 This lock was defeated by one strike of a 3-pound hammer, and when we applied the bolt cutters, the plate popped off its rivet joint like a hot kernel of corn.
 It does, at least, resist wire cutters, and we were surprised that the hacksaw struggled against the steel of this product.
 We estimate it would have taken 20 minutes of vigorous sawing to get through.
 The angle grinder sliced through the INBIKE model in under 15 seconds.
 With so many tools available to destroy this lock, if a thief wants to steal your bike, he or she won't have much trouble beating this lock.
 The other folding lock in this review, the ABUS uGrip Bordo 5700, fared better in our bust testing, resisting compromise by a hammer.
-If you need to save money but demand a lot more security, see the sub-$30 Cocoweb Armbar Combo.

 The INBIKE lock was the only model to go up in flames after 15 seconds of an angle grinder attack.

 Ease of transport is where the INBIKE Folding Lock shines.
 Weighing 1 lb.
 8.9 oz, it's much less weight than a chain or U-lock.
 It weighs less than the other folding locked reviewed, the uGrip Bordo 5700.
 Folded up, it's 5"x 2.125" x 1", small enough to slide into most men's trouser pockets and some women's pockets too.
 Being so small and light, it's super easy to stuff in your pocket (ok), toss in your bag (great), or slide into its frame mount (our favorite), leaving fewer excuses for not bringing your lock.
 It also provides more security than cable locks like the Akita or Kryptonite KryptoFlex.